vahid.niasar@manchester.ac.uk +44 (0) 161 52 93 082

 PINCH news!

-PINCH holds the 2024 Q2 meeting with the industrial partners.
+PINCH holds the 2025 Q4 meeting with the academic and industrial partners.

 PINCH:

-Climate change is a global challenge imposed by excessive emission of anthropogenic greenhouse gases to the atmosphere.
-It is estimated that CO2 is responsible for two-thirds of global challenge.
-One of the key pathways to reduce CO2 atmospheric emission is carbon capture and storage (CCS).
-In CCS, CO2 is captured from anthropogenic sources and is injected into deep saline aquifers, depleted oil and gas reservoirs or other geological traps.
-Deep saline aquifers play an important role as their capacity for safe storage of CO2 is two orders of magnitude greater than depleted oil and gas reservoirs.
-Maintaining injection of CO2 into subsurface is a critical part determining the success of any CCS project, however, this is not always straightforward.
-Former studies show that with injection of dry super-critical CO2 in saline and hypersaline aquifers, salt forms in porous space and permeability decreases, leading to injectivity loss.
-Given this challenge it is essential to develop fundamental knowledge and a predictive model to establish know-how of injectivity loss under different thermodynamic conditions (pressure and temperature), hydrodynamic conditions (injection rate), and rock heterogeneity conditions, referred to as THR hereafter.
-The PINCH project aims to establish fundamental science to develop a novel predictive model and apply it to real field data supported by industries.
+Climate change is a global challenge driven by excessive emissions of anthropogenic greenhouse gases into the atmosphere.
+It is estimated that CO2 accounts for two-thirds of this global issue.
+One of the key strategies to reduce atmospheric CO2 emissions is carbon capture and storage (CCS).
+In CCS, CO2 is captured from anthropogenic sources and injected into deep saline aquifers, depleted oil and gas reservoirs, or other geological traps.
+Deep saline aquifers are particularly significant, as their capacity for safe CO2 storage is two orders of magnitude greater than that of depleted oil and gas reservoirs.

 • High-pressure and high-temperature optical and X-ray imaging of porous materials,

-• Pore-scale modelling using GPU-accelerated Lattice-Boltzmann including two-phase flow in porous media, phase change, transport, and precipitation
+• Pore-scale modelling using GPU-accelerated Lattice Boltzmann models including two-phase immiscible flow in porous media, phase change, transport, and precipitation,

 Our Team